 - have a total income from benefits which would be above the cap

-You're exempt if you or your partner have reached pension age:
+You're exempt if you - and your partner if you live with them - are pension age.

 Most people affected by the benefit cap are families with children.
-Some single people are also affected if living in areas with high private rents.
+Some single people and couples without children are also affected, usually in areas with high private rents.

 Benefit cap amounts

-The cap cuts your housing benefit or universal credit until your overall benefit entitlement is within the cap.
+The cap cuts your universal credit or housing benefit until your overall benefit entitlement is within the cap.

 The cap is set at different levels depending on if you live in a London borough or not.

-If you get housing benefit: The cap won't apply if you work enough hours to qualify for working tax credit.
+The cap won't apply if you qualify for working tax credit.

 This usually means you must work at least:

-- 16 hours a week for a single parent or disabled person
+- 16 hours a week if you're a single parent or disabled person

 - 30 hours a week if you're aged 25-59 and don't have dependent children

-The cap won't apply if you, your partner or children who live with you get any of the following:
+The cap won't apply if you, your partner or any children who live with you get any of the following benefits: